clandrew/stripirq/README.md

 When the program is built in Release config, it takes command line arguments.
 When the program is built in Debug config, the arguments are hard-coded.

 ## Build
-This program is built as a Visual Studio 2019 solution.
+This program is in C++ built as a Visual Studio 2019 solution.

 ## Usage Environment
 This program is for Windows 7/Windows 10+ x86-compatible environments.